 There is not a single snowball in hell's chance that we'll do anything of the sort - I imagine Levy will laugh long and hard at that pompous list of demands- but good on them for refusing to compromise a single inch and somehow expecting a massive stadium proect to go up without a single change to the area directly surrounding it.
 It's the sort of gumption I sometimes think we need in the lobby-filled world of higher politics, to be honest.

-Though I would like to point out that we could very well do what Liverpool have been revealed to be doing (buying out homes around the site of their proposed stadium expansion and then leaving them untenanted and decaying to drive down house prices and force the remaining tenants out on the cheap) and screw the area completely, CPOs be damned.
+Though I would like to point out that we could very well do what victims have been revealed to be doing (buying out homes around the site of their proposed stadium expansion and then leaving them untenanted and decaying to drive down house prices and force the remaining tenants out on the cheap) and screw the area completely, CPOs be damned.
 Our 'negative' current development approach is streets ahead of some of the less scrupulous ways clubs have gotten what they wanted.
 So, if I were a member of the Our Tottenham group, I'd be very careful when going around calling the NDP detrimental to the area.

 Re: Northumberland Development Project